sitepoint/nrelate-related-content/readme.txt

 Absolutely not.
 Since the nrelate servers are doing all the hard work, your website can focus on what it does best... show content.
 In fact, if you switch to nrelate from a local related content plugin like YARPP, you may actually see a speed improvement on your site.

 = What are my display choices? =
-You can show related content as cool image thumbnails (choose from six image sizes), or simple text with bullets.
+You can show related content as cool image thumbnails (choose from eight image sizes), or simple text with bullets.
 When choosing thumbnails we will look in your post to find the first image and use that.
 You can also choose a default image to show when your post contains none.
 In the plugin options page you can enter your default image url.
 If your post has no image, and you have not set a default, we will show a random one from our image library.<br>
 <a href="http://wordpress.org/extend/plugins/nrelate-related-content/screenshots/">Check out the screenshots.</a>

 = Will it look like the rest of my site? =